nuriel77/iri-playbook/docs/appendix.rst

 -------------
 The next step is to identify the changes.
 You can view the files that have been backed up using ``ls -l /tmp/my-changes``.

-For each file in that directory you can find its corresponding (new) updated file: ``find -name filename``.
+For each file in that directory find its corresponding (new) updated file: ``find -name filename``.

-To view the differeneces you can run ``diff /tmp/my-changes/my-old-file my-newfile``.
+To view the differeneces run ``diff /tmp/my-changes/my-old-file my-newfile``.
 The command's output might not be the prettiest; you can choose to handle the conflicts manually.

 Once you are done applying your changes, you can proceed to run the playbook command you were about to apply.